DivinElegy/DivinEntity/NoteSkins/dance/DivinEntity/README.md

 #Implementation

 The implementation of the Divine Entity is reasonably simple.
-To the best of my knowledge, the first XML file loaded from the DivinEntity NoteSkin is "Left Tap Note 4th.xml".
+To the best of my knowledge, the first XML file loaded from the DivinEntity NoteSkin is [Left Tap Note 4th.xml](https://github.com/DivinElegy/DivinEntity-Noteskin/blob/de-wip/NoteSkins/dance/DivinEntity/Left%20Tap%20Note%204th.xml).
 This is the file where the majority of implementation takes place.
 DIVINE_ENTITY is a global Lua object with some methods to make life easy.

 The way that DIVINE_ENTITY knows about NoteSkin actors is through the "register" methods.
 In the vast majority of XML files there is something like this sample from [Down Tap Note 16th.xml](https://github.com/DivinElegy/DivinEntity-Noteskin/blob/de-wip/NoteSkins/dance/DivinEntity/Down%20Tap%20Note%2016th.xml):